sifive/wit/share/doc/wit/tutorial.md

 Note that while we're using local paths to repositories as the remote in this tutorial, it works just the same for git repositories hosted with your favorite hosting service.

-Not, it is equivalent to clone a repository into the workspace and then add it by directory.
+Note that the above is equivalent to cloning a repository into the workspace and then adding it by directory:

 ```bash
 # You can this *instead* of the above, but don't run both